-Reading our horoscope can give us a sense of peace and purpose in this crazy world – it’s somehow comforting to believe the universe has a plan for us all.
+Reading our horoscope can give us a sense of peace and purpose in the world.
+Given the state of politics, the environment and the general uncertainty about the future, it’s somehow comforting to believe the universe has a plan for us all.

 How astrology apps can help